lakshyaag/House-Price-Category-Deep-Learning/README.md

 # House Price and Category Prediction using multi-task neural networks

-This repository contains the code and data for the final project for MGSC 673 - Introduction to AI & Deep Learning.
+This repository contains the code and data for the final project for MGSC 673 - Introduction to AI & Deep Learning taught by [Prof. Fatih Nayebi](https://github.com/conqueror).
 The final project is a part of the course curriculum for the Master of Management in Analytics (MMA) program at the Desautels Faculty of Management, McGill University.

 ## Main Objective